phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

     ```
     - _((explain this function))_

-7. Add a little hack to ensure search is always at the top of the history (explain?)
+7. Add a little hack to ensure search is always at the top of the history (explain?).
+This should be added _after_ the `methods` object in the default export:
     ```javascript
     created () {
       this.$f7.mainView.history = ['/'];